-The maximum annual SUG award is up to the tuition/fee, and SUG does not cover additional campus charges.
+The maximum annual SUG award is up to the tuition/fee and SUG does not cover additional campus charges.
 SUG funding is limited and based on availability of funding at time of review of a student’s financial aid record.
-Students receiving another type of scholarship, fee waiver or grant that pays for fees are not eligible to receive SUG.
+Students may not receive SUG if they receive another type of scholarship, fee waiver, grant or benefit that pays for tuition fees.

 Students enrolled in a 2nd BA degree are not eligible for a State University Grant (SUG).

 Graduate students in the MS Accountancy or MBA programs are eligible for a CSU campus Graduate Business Grant.
 To be considered for a CSU Graduate Business Grant, students must demonstrate financial need in accordance with the federal methodology of need analysis and meet all other eligibility criteria that are applied to other CSU students who are considered for a State University Grant, including classification as a California resident for Tuition fee paying purposes.
 Eligibility for a GBG requires that the student be paying MBA or MSA professional program fees.